-Meaning and name origin
+Meaning and Name Origin

-Bruce \b-ru-ce\ as a boy's name is pronounced brooce.
+Bruce \b-ru-ce\ as a boys' name is pronounced brooce.
 It is of Norman French origin.
 Transferred use of the Scottish surname.
 Originally a Norman baronial name and place name.
 The Bruces were an influenctial Norman family in Scottish affairs in the early Middle Ages.
 The tale of its most famous member, Robert "the Bruce", King of Scotland in the 14th century, who watched and learned the value of perseverance from a spider repeatedly climbing up again after being knocked down, has become a part of the world's folklore.
 Musician Bruce Springsteen; actor Bruce Willis.

-Bruce is a very popular first name for males (#67 out of 1220, Top 5%) and also a very popular surname or last name for all people (#541 out of 88799, Top 1%) (2000 U.S. Census).
+Bruce is a very popular first name for males (#67 out of 1220, Top 5%) and also a very popular last name for all people (#541 out of 88799, Top 1%).
+(2000 U.S. Census)

-Displayed below is the baby name popularity of the name Bruce for boys.
-Bruce reached its highest rank of #32 in the U.S. during 1950-1959, and is presently at #401.
+Charted below is the birth name popularity of Bruce for boys.
+Bruce reached its peak position of #32 in the U.S. during 1950-1959, and is presently at #401.
 (Top 1000 Baby Names Statistics, 2014)